Wordshaker: Reception

 David Balls of Digital Spy said that "If anything, the girls are showing even more confidence this time around", Praising 'One Shot' and 'Wordshaker' for both combining "grinding basslines with lethal pop hooks".
 However he was less impressed with the ballads criticising and calling them a "curse" on the album.
 As a whole he called the album "fresh-sounding" and that it "should take the group one step closer to household names".
 He went on to give the album three out of five stars.

 Michael Cragg from musicOMH called the album as a whole an "enjoyable blast of well-crafted pop" with "throbbing synths" that's "joyful".
-The only critique Michael had was that "The Saturdays have yet to master – the ballad" stating they "bludgeon most of the slower songs to death." but when they stick to having fun its very "enjoyable".
-Michael went on to give the album three out of five stars.
+The only critique Cragg had was that "The Saturdays have yet to master – the ballad" stating they "bludgeon most of the slower songs to death." but when they stick to having fun its very "enjoyable".
+Cragg went on to give the album three out of five stars.